 - We really would suggest getting a guide.
 This may seem like a cop-out, or like you’re not actually travelling solo anymore, but this will keep you safe whilst also helping to learn more about Papua New Guinea than you thought you would.

 Basically, Papua New Guinea is sketchy enough for solo travellers that we actually recommend travelling with a local guide.
 But it’s not so sketchy that you shouldn’t travel there.
-Of course, there are definitely elements of Papua New Guinea that are more dangerous than others.
-However, unlike anywhere you shouldn’t let your guard down for even a second.
 Be vigilant and travel smart.

 Is Papua New Guinea safe for solo female travellers?

 Most places in the world come with added warnings if you’re travelling there as a solo female traveller.
-That’s just the way things are.
 And, surprise surprise, that’s no different for Papua New Guinea.
-In fact, this country can be downright dangerous for women.

 - Dressing modestly is pretty much a must.
 This is for two reasons.
 1) So you don’t look too rich and therefore a good target for robbery.
 And 2) So you don’t draw too much attention to yourself as a woman.